nushell/nushell/crates/nu-parser/README.md

 where $x > 10
 ```

 When the parsing happens, the parser will look up the `where` command and find its Signature.
 The Signature states what flags are allowed and what positional arguments are allowed (both required and optional).
-Each argument comes with it a Shape that defines how to parse values to get that position.
+Each argument comes with a Shape that defines how to parse values to get that position.

 In the above example, if the Signature of `where` said that it took three String values, the result would be: